Table of Contents

-An adult woman breast is an exocrine gland that is composed of 15-20 separate compartments called lobes.
-Each lobe has its own ductal system called the lactiferous duct.
+An adult woman breast is an exocrine gland overlying the pectoral muscles and is composed of 15-20 separate compartments called lobes that are further divided into lobules.
+Each lobe has its own ductal system called the lactiferous duct that drains out at the nipple.
 The main parts of the female breast are:

-- Lobules, which are the milk producing glands and are composed of several alveoli.
-The alveoli are lined by cuboidal epithelium and surrounded by the myoepithelial cells, which have contractile ability.
+- Lobules, which are the milk-producing glands and are composed of several alveoli.
+The alveoli are lined by cuboidal epithelium and surrounded by the myoepithelial cells, which have a contractile ability.

 - Lactiferous ducts form the channel passage for milk from alveoli to the nipple.

 - Stroma is composed mainly of fatty tissue and ligaments which surround the lobules, ducts, lymphatic and blood vessels.

 - The lactiferous ducts empty into the nipple, which is the central part of the areola.
 The areola is the dark-colored skin consisting of sweat glands.
 The figure shows the structure of the female breast.